roots/trellis/README.md

 ### HHVM

-[HHVM](http://hhvm.com/) can be used instead of PHP 5.6 by setting `hhvm: true` in `group_vars/all`.
+[HHVM](http://hhvm.com/) can be used instead of PHP 5.6 by setting `hhvm: true` in `group_vars/all/main.yml`.

 ### WordPress Sites

 Before using Trellis, you must configure your WordPress sites.

-The `group_vars` directory contains one configuration file per environment (`development`, `staging`, and `production` in [YAML](http://en.wikipedia.org/wiki/YAML) format).
-For example: configure the sites on your Vagrant development VM by editing `group_vars/development`.
+The `group_vars` directory contains directories for each environment (`development`, `staging`, and `production`).
+Each environment has its own `wordpress_sites.yml` variables file in [YAML](http://en.wikipedia.org/wiki/YAML) format.

+For example: configure the sites on your Vagrant development VM by editing `group_vars/development/wordpress_sites.yml`.

-`wordpress_sites` is the top level dictionary used to define your WordPress sites, databases, Nginx vhosts, etc. Each site's variables live under a site "key" (e.g., `example.com`).
+`wordpress_sites` is the top-level dictionary used to define the WordPress sites, databases, Nginx vhosts, etc that will be created.
+Each site's variables are nested under a site "key" (e.g., `example.com`).
 This key is just a descriptive name and serves as the default value for some variables.
-See our [example project](https://github.com/roots/roots-example-project.com/blob/master/ansible/group_vars/development) for a complete working example.
+See our [example project](https://github.com/roots/roots-example-project.com/blob/master/ansible/group_vars/development/wordpress_sites.yml) for a complete working example.

 * `site_hosts` - array of hosts that Nginx will listen on (required, include main domain at least)
 * `local_path` - path targeting Bedrock-based site directory (required for development)